MichaelKalamogan/FoodGram/README.md

 #### Uploading of files
 Images are uploaded to cloudinary using multer and streamify, so as to minimise any local disk storage: https://cloudinary.com/blog/node_js_file_upload_to_a_local_server_or_to_the_cloud
-* A cloundinary id was included in user and recipe schemas to faciliate the deletion of previous images whenever there is an update to the image or the recipe is deleted.
+* A cloudinary id was included in user and recipe schemas to faciliate the deletion of previous images whenever there is an update to the image or the recipe is deleted.

 # Suggestions and Improvements
 Will appreciate any suggestions and improvements to the code, layout, user interface or even the basic idea itself.
 Thank you.